MitchMarq42/dotfiles/README.md

 - When paired with my `.zshrc`, prints out the previous value of the TERM variable (before tmux sets it to `screen`)

 - Prints out your currently-booted init system.
-The Artix inits work as expected, systemd insults you, and anything else spews nonsense.
+The Artix inits work as expected, systemd insults you, and anything else (\*android init\*) spews nonsense.

 ---